-Only recently it came to my attention about some churches of Christ who appear to be in retrograde, in that, they seem to be turning back to the beggarly elements of the world.
-The first agent of change is to use monikers in substituting biblical designations.
+Only recently it came to my attention that some churches of Christ appear to be in retrograde.
+The first agent of change is the use of monikers in substituting biblical designations.
 Well I for one don't see any reason for it; only to cause confusion.
 What's more, one has to wonder why anyone would even go so far as to alter one jot or tittle from any part of scripture - Matthew 5:1818.
 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled..
 In saying that, it's better to determine what the Bible has to say about this before jumping to conclusions.
 Mind you, it's worth investigating what Bible versions are being used by those that see fit to change what doesn't need to be changed.
-It's also worth noting the motives that propagate such divergencies.
-You know, liberalism has a lot to answer for.
-There's no justification for being liberal minded with respect to the authority of scripture, let alone, altering any part of the inspired catalog that details the organization of the church.
+It's also worth noting the motives that propagate such a divergency.
+You know, ignorance and liberalism has a lot to answer for.
+There's no justification for being liberal minded with respect to the authority of scripture, let alone, altering any part of the inspired record.
 Wot?
-Are we suddenly short sighted that we forget with whom scripture has its origin?
+Are we suddenly short sighted to forget with whom scripture has its origin?
 Is it not God, lest we provoke? - 1 Corinthians 10:2222.
 Do we provoke the Lord to jealousy? are we stronger than he?.
 Are not the words of the Lord of glory blood sealed?
 Yes they are!
 The words of the Bible are sealed by the blood of Christ, the only begotten of the Father - John 1:1414.
 And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth..
 You see, the Bible didn't come from man.
 It came from God.
 40 men, over a period of some 1500 years.
 That's what it took to put the Bible together.
 A feat, so utterly impossible; that no man, or group of men could accomplish without the hand of God.
 The Bible is the perfect example of what is right and proper.
 Therefore, there is no question to whom it belongs.

 You see, those who are responsible for tampering with God's word; have no intentions of following the pattern of the new testament.
 They want to change it; rather than follow it.
 Their unable to pattern themselves after the first principals of Christ because they don't want to.
 Their beloved, and sinful lifestyles work contrary to the scriptures.
 Change agents, that's all they are.
 Always seeking for something new regardless of the cost.
 Yet there is a cost.
 The cost of superfluity, in terms of the excess of going beyond - Proverbs 30:66.
 Add thou not unto his words, lest he reprove thee, and thou be found a liar..
 Pentecostals, and charismatic Catholics, for example, put forth impromptu plans of salvation.
 In other words, they make it up as they go along.
 They claim to receive revelations, and visions, and the better felt than told.
 However, when it comes to proving those things; there's no tangible evidence.
 All you get is an unproven claim.
 If one is unable to prove what they say is true, then how can they prove what they claim is from God?
 The Bible is not an option because they deny it.
 They say they don't; but they do.
 Such individuals are spiritually dangerous; both to themselves, and to others.
 Now the same will argue the will of God by pretense.
 They use a system that is cunningly devised, and known amongst the religious as the new hermeneutic.
 Well that's what they call it.
 Such a system suits them right down to the ground.
 A hermeneutic is defined as a method or theory of interpretation.
 Even some of our own are known to use such methods.
 My friend, the new hermeneutic is nothing more than a digressive attempt to undermine scripture.
 I say scripture, referring to the King James Bible.
 What's more, in an effort to confront the gross inconsistency of antithetical doctrines within the church; we must set about at source: namely, exposing the shoddy, and unstable Bible versions that appear to be popular amongst the liberals of our own household.
 For example, to use such a turpitude as the New International Version (NIV), one would need to be a complete idiot.
 Those that use the NIV to teach the church certainly didn't put a lot of effort into researching how the texts came about.
 Shame on such men.
 Indeed, it would be sensible to inquire; as to whether there is some kind of ulterior motive behind the 300+ English versions we have today.
 That's a staggering amount of versions in one language.
 Any reasonable man will see that something is amiss.
 It's not that we needed another English version beyond the King James.
 If anything, it was an attempt to take the King James Bible out of the way.
 Keep the people ignorant.
 That's what the Catholic church did, when they verbalized their massMass is one of the names by which the sacrament of the Eucharist is commonly called in the Catholic Church.
 The Catholic Eucharist, is a ceremony that supposedly commemorates the last supper.
 Catholic, Eucharist, and Mass are not biblical terms. in Latin.
 Not that it made much difference in terms of salvation, because no Catholic is saved.
 Moreover, the New King James Version (NKJV), is nothing more than a corrupted reproduction of the King James Bible.
 It certainly isn't a King James Bible; that's for sure.
 How do I know that?
 Because King James and his translators are long dead and gone.
 Four hundred years dead and gone.
 Needless to say, we know who's behind such crafty works of dissimulation.
 Sure, even Paul said, the mystery of iniquity was already at work in his day - 2 Thessalonians 2:77.
 For the mystery of iniquity doth already work: only he who now letteth will let, until he be taken out of the way..